 In an attempt to give some kind of organisation to my ramblings I like to use a basic marking code to describe my culinary experiences.
 I have found it saves time for everyone as it avoids unnecessary gushing.
 I do gush sometimes but I like to save it for the right situations!

-I also put the eatery into one of four categories:
+First then, to make like-for-like comparison possible, I put the eatery into one of four categories:

-Intermediate: which includes many chain restaurants as well as mid-range independents.
+Intermediate – includes most good chain restaurants as well as mid-range independents.

-Elementary: takeaways, bakeries, cafes, canteens, with no frills or pretensions.
+Elementary – takeaways, bakeries, cafes, canteens, or anywhere with no frills or pretensions.

-Initial: particularly street food from vans, market stalls, pavement grills and noodle hawkers.
+Initial – street food from pavement grills, vans, market stalls and noodle hawkers.